 - Individual credit scores are measured on a scale of 300-850.
 Business scores range from 1-100.
 A score of 75 and over is considered an excellent company score.

-- Personal credit scores are tracked by an individual’s social security number.
+- An individual’s social security number tracks personal credit scores.
 Business scores are followed by the employer identification number, address, or name, depending on the reporting agency.

 - Personal credit scores are confidential.
 Business scores are available to the public and are easily obtained by paying a small fee.